 It happens to all of us!
 Because of that, I have the perfect solution for you right here in this article.

 I want to introduce you to a book-outlining system you can use to dramatically speed up the time it takes to write a book—while making the whole process simpler, easier, and less intimidating.

-Better still, I’m sharing a free template (below, no opt-in required!) you can use to go through this process for your next book (and your next book, and your next, and your next).
+Better still, I’m sharing a free template you can use to go through this process for your next book (and your next book, and your next, and your next).

 It’s called the BookMap, and it’s about to become your secret weapon for outlining books faster and more easily than you ever thought possible.

 You CAN Write a Book (And This Will Make It Easier)